-In contrast, Prologis Clear Lease® consists of base rent, plus a fixed charge inclusive of all operating expenses, management fees, capital repair and replacement expenses—except real estate taxes and, in Europe, utilities.
+In contrast, Prologis Clear Lease® consists of base rent, plus a fixed charge inclusive most operating expenses, management fees, and capital repair and replacement expenses.
 Because of the simplicity of Clear Lease®, negotiations move quickly and customers easily understand how the lease terms will impact business operations.

 Types of Commercial Leases